-E. McKnight Kauffer was born in Montana but in the mid-1910s traveled to England, where he settled and became a successful commercial artist whose work helped to elevate the status of the poster to that of the fine arts.
-He believed art and commerce could exist harmoniously, and used fine-art styles and techniques in his celebrated poster designs.
-He maintained, however, that the goal of a poster, unlike a painting, was always to sell products.
-In 1940, at the outbreak of World War II, he moved to New York.
-Although he never gained the renown he experienced in England, he found work designing for corporate clients and war relief agencies.
-In 1946–1953, he produced more than thirty posters for American Airlines, most of which are represented in the Cooper Hewitt collection.
-Kauffer wrote that travel posters should convey in a simple and straightforward way, "the character of places, the manners and differences of people, architectural interests and amusements."
-He often focused on the places and their people, rather than the travel itself, as shown from this street view of soaring New York architecture.
-The geometric lines and restrained use of color were typical of his work at this time.
+American-born E. McKnight Kauffer traveled to England in the mid-1910s, where he settled and became a successful commercial artist.
+His work elevated poster design to that of a fine art, using sophisticated styles and techniques in celebrated designs for a range of clients, including London Transport.
+In 1940, at the outbreak of World War II, he moved to New York, where he found work designing for corporate clients and war relief agencies.
+Between 1946 and 1953, he produced over thirty posters for American Airlines, most of which are represented in the Cooper Hewitt collection.
+Travel posters should convey "the character of places, the manners and differences of people, architectural interests and amusements," Kauffer wrote.
+He often focused on the places and their people, rather than the travel itself, as shown in this poster.
+The street view of a soaring New York skyscraper with its geometric lines and minimal color palette is typical of Kauffer’s work of this period.

 Our curators have highlighted 14 objects that are related to this one.
 Here are three of them, selected at random:

 101.4 x 76cm (39 15/16 x 29 15/16in.)

 Printed in script in blue ink, lower right: E. McKnight Kauffer,